calebdaze/Weather_shell/README.md

 A: Maybe!
 I have some ideas and want to start getting into the cybersecurity field so these projects will help teach me and show I know the code!

 Q: Do I have to do anything?
 A: Yes!
 At the current moment you must enter your lat and long while also putting in your own openweather API keys!
-The are free!
+They are free!

-TODO:
+#TODO:
-Make it where user can change F and C
+Nothing at the moment!